oss-review-toolkit/ort/website/docs/getting-started/installation.md

 Install the following basic prerequisites:

-* Docker 18.09 or later (and ensure its daemon is running).
+* Docker 18.09 or later (make sure that the Docker daemon is running).
 * Enable [BuildKit](https://docs.docker.com/develop/develop-images/build_enhancements/#to-enable-buildkit-builds) for Docker.

 Change into the directory with ORT's source code and run `docker build -t ort .`.